-Under this law, animal owners are under an obligation to provide and promote their pets well-being.
+Under the Animal Welfare Act 2006, animal owners are under an obligation to provide and promote their pet’s well-being.
 More specifically, pets should:

 have a suitable environment to live in

 have any need it has to be housed with, or apart from, other animals